The Creation of the Universe

 Whilst the Big Bang provided an explanation as to the origin of the universe, it still remained necessary to calculate its age.
 To do so, astronomers once again rely on red shift to calculate the speeds and distances of the furthest galaxies and quasars.
 These distances provide good indications to the age of the universe.
 The most distant quasars, which have velocities of some 240,000 km/sec (80% the speed of light), are at distances of up to 14 billion light years from Earth.
 When we look into the depth of space, we are actually looking back far into the past.
 When we are looking at such a distant quasar, we are not seeing it as it is now, but as it was 14 billion years ago.

-It is interesting to knwo that the age of the universe has been mentioned in the Quran.
+It is interesting to know that the age of the universe has been mentioned in the Quran.
 This information is found in the combined significance of the following two verses:

-1) "the angels and the spirit ascend unto Him in a day, the measure of which was fifty thousand years."
+1- The angels and the Ruh ascend unto Him in a day, the measure of which was fifty thousand years.
 70:4

-This verse refers to the ascent of angels and the spirit (meant to be Gabriel) back to heaven after settling all matters of life in the universe.
+This verse refers to the ascent of angels back to heaven after settling all matters of life in the universe.

 The verse clearly said a day that "was" and not a day that "is", which clearly indicates that that day was in the past (50,000 years ago).

-2) "…a day relative to your God is equivalent to a thousand years of your count."
+2- A day with your Lord is like a thousand years of your count.
 22:47